The Sounds of Cairo: Honking Horns, the Call to Prayer, “Boos Boos” and “Bikya!”

-The first impression people have of Cairo is often noise.
-Cars honking, people talking loudly, the strange squeaking hissing sound men use to get your attention for any reason, and the non-stop call to prayer.
+When we first got to Cairo, we heard a lot of strange noises.
+Cars honking, people talking loudly, the strange squeaking hissing sound men use to get your attention, people on the street yelling what sounded like “bikya!”, and of course the call to prayer.

-- Some cafes start getting really busy at 11pm and remain open until dawn.
+- Cafes start getting really busy at 11pm and remain open until dawn.

-- People prefer talking on phones to texting, seemingly all the time.
+- People prefer talking on phones to texting.

 Cairo’s Traffic and Cars Honking Horns

-Cars, motorcycles and guys with carts make a constant racket.
-The traffic situation in Cairo is pretty insane.
+Cars, motorcycles, and people pushing carts are always making some kind of noise.
+The traffic situation in Cairo is challenging for non-Egyptians.
 No matter where you live in Egypt, and almost any time of night, you’re going to hear vehicles honking.

 According to various drivers, car honking can mean different things, depending on the pattern.
 They can be interpreted as criticisms of someone else’s driving, permission, generally courtesy phrases or of course, just outright swearing (not something we know much about yet).